gtod/postgres-json/README.md

-In the output below I have elided some of the return values for brevity.  `obj` is a trivial function to turn a list of pairs into a hash table.  `pp-json` is a trivial function to pretty print a nested lisp object of hash tables and lists as JSON.
+In the output below I have elided some of the return values for brevity.  `obj` is a trivial function to turn a list of pairs into a hash table.  `pp-json` is a trivial function to pretty print a nested lisp object of hash tables and sequences as JSON.

 ```common-lisp
 (insert 'cat (obj "name" "joey" "coat" "tabby"))